astreum/whitepaper/README.md

 6. solar price
 7. value

-The Receipt is the result from the application of a transaction to the Astreuos Account State.

-A receipt consists of the solar used and status of the application procedure.

-`Solar` is the internal currency for work done on the blockchain.
+`Solar` is the currency for work done on the blockchain, in contrast with `Astre` with is the currency for value.

 The solar limit of a block is 1,000,000,000.